 ...to help you lead and teach young people well, so they grow to maturity as disciples.
 The book is aimed at both paid and voluntary leaders, regardless of how long they have been in ministry.
 It's useful, because people have encouraged me, saying it's their 'youth ministry handbook' and their 'youth work bible' (I think they know, there is actually a Bible, but we can guess what they mean).
 Read more reviews here.

 The book gives you enough help to start one, and gives you the skills, ideas and encouragement to keep you going long-term.
 Learn to deal with conflict.
 Grow values in the ministry.
 Find and build a strong team of leaders.
 Plan a residential.
 Respond to a disaster.
-You're leaving your post?
-How do you leave something lasting behind?
+Leave a legacy.

 This book is subtitled: 'Nearly everything you need to know about Christian youth ministry.'
 I think that's a fair summary.

 “This is pure, distilled wisdom that comes from years of experience in youth ministry.
 It will definitely help someone just starting out but also stretch those with more experience.
 Definitely on the recommended list for all Christian youth workers!"

 Mark Birri, Assistant Pastor-Teacher (Youth)

 "The most helpful book I've ever read on youth ministry.
 Practical wisdom, simply written...
 I wish I'd had this book when I started."

 Luke Blakeley, Youth Pastor

 1. RAISING THE BAR: